MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 ---
-uid: topics/getting-started-websdk
-title: Getting started with the Web SDK
+title: Get started with the web SDK for Dynamics 365 Product Insights
 author: ruthaisabokhae
-description: Web SDK
-ms.author: ruthai
-ms.date: 07/28/2020
-ms.service: product-insights
-ms.topic: conceptual
+description: Learn how to use an ingestion key and tools in the Dynamics 365 Product Insights SDK to instrument your website. ms.author: ruthai ms.date: 07/31/2020 ms.service: product-insights ms.topic: conceptual
+robots: noindex,nofollow
 ---

-# Getting started with the Product Insights Web SDK
+# Get started with the web SDK

 [!INCLUDE [cc-beta-prerelease-disclaimer]( ../includes/cc-beta-prerelease-disclaimer.md)]